commonsearch/cosr-about/content/pages/faq.md

 However, they don't operate their own index of the web (their results come from other engines like Bing or Yandex) so they can't provide any [transparency](/values#transparency) on the rankings.

 More importantly, nothing makes them fundamentally different from Google in its early days, whose motto was ["Don't be evil"](https://en.wikipedia.org/wiki/Don%27t_be_evil).
 They are a company and their investors expect to make money from their users.
-We hope they will, but our [mission](/mission) remains to provide a nonprofit alternative for the Web.
+We hope they will, but our [mission](/mission) remains to provide a nonprofit alternative for the Web and make our results available to everyone, including DuckDuckGo!

 ### Do you accept donations?